-Sedona, Arizona – In January of 1999, the Coconino National Forest supervisor issued Forest Order 04-99-02R prohibiting dispersed camping and campfires in various areas around the city of Sedona on approximately 53,000 acres of public land in Yavapai County Arizona.
+Sedona, Arizona – In January of 1999, the Coconino National Forest supervisor issued Forest Order 04-99-02R prohibiting dispersed camping and campfires around the city of Sedona on approximately 53,000 acres of public land in Yavapai County, Arizona.
 That forest order doesn’t expire until December of 2023.

 New Forest Order prohibits dispersed camping on an additional 31,407 acres of public land

 The Coconino National Forest published a scoping letter seeking comments from key stakeholders concerning the closure of dispersed camping on an additional 31,407 acres of public land for a total of approximately 84,000 acres around the Sedona area.
 Cooperating agencies included the cities of Sedona and Cottonwood, Arizona Game and Fish, the Yavapai County Sheriff’s Department, and twelve other unknown “stakeholder groups.”

 This new proposal will limit dispersed camping to eight designated areas which the forest service claims can accommodate 150-200 campers and consists of 38.28 acres.
 That is a 99.9% reduction in dispersed camping opportunities in the project area.
 The designated areas will have no occupancy limit, no fees, and provide dispersed camping on a first come, first serve basis.

 The roads will be lined with boulders to prevent public land users from using existing dispersed campsites that leave the main camping corridor.
 Most of these roads are simple loop trails that leave the main road no more than a couple of hundred feet as allowed by the current Travel Management Plan.
 They are legitimate and lawfully created campsites that define the very idea of dispersed camping.